kyagrd/naxPapers/draft/IFL12/README.txt

 and already published work on Mendler-style combinators, we think the main focus of the paper should be that interesting examples of inexed datatypes are programmable in Nax.
 For example, illustrating typed interpreter for a very simple language in Nax is what we have in mind.
+More ambitious example would be normalizaty by evaluation.